-This is my most recent update, and I hope sharing it will help people in management who are struggling with putting their company on the right path and making sure their employees are getting the recognition and reward they deserve for their efforts.
+This is my most recent update, and I hope to share it will help people in management who are struggling with putting their company on the right path and making sure their employees are getting the recognition and reward they deserve for their efforts.
 On September 17, 2008, I started my first e-commerce business called Extreme-Seo.net.
-Since inception, we’ve acquired more than 14,000 international customers and over 120 local Sri Lankan customers.
-We’ve also delivered over 28,000 link building project reports in the last five years.
+Since its inception, we’ve acquired more than 14,000 international customers and over 120 local Sri Lankan customers.
+We’ve also delivered over 28,000 link-building project reports in the last five years.

 Failure is success if we learn from it

 In the past two years, I have won several Sri Lankan and international awards such as “Young Entrepreneur of the Year” and “Emerging Entrepreneur of the Year”.
 I took all my past problems as opportunities to overcome them and learn something about myself in the process.
 I did overcome all my obstacles.
 I even achieved my 2013 goal before the 5th year anniversary of Extreme-Seo.net.

 I had a tough situation to deal with at first, but I had a meeting with all my staff members, and I shared all the facts with them without hiding anything.
 A lot of people in management positions miss this very important stage.
 Every business will go through tough times.
 There is obviously some information that you can’t share with your staff members or stakeholders publicly, but as the captain of your ship, you have to share information sometimes, or the whole crew will sink with the boat.